imajus/filo-data-broker/README.md

 ### 1. **CLI Tool for Data Providers**

-- Connects to MongoDB on local infastructure.
+- Accepts CSV file as data source.
-- Guides user to select dataset, public/private fields.
+- Guides user to select public/private columns.
-- Uploads public data to backend DB; private data encrypted, uploaded to IPFS/Filecoin (per row, via Lighthouse).
+- Encrypts private data, uploads both public and private data to IPFS/Filecoin via Lighthouse SDK.
-- Registers dataset metadata with backend service.
+- Deploys a new NFT contract for each dataset on Filecoin EVM, storing dataset metadata and CIDs.
-- Requires API Key (obtained from web portal).
+- Requires Lighthouse API key and Ethereum EOA private key.

-### 2. **Backend Service**
+### 2. **NFT Smart Contracts (On-chain Registry)**

-- Hosts public/queryable datasets.
-- Generates and mints ERC-721 NFTs for each dataset on Filecoin EVM.
+- Each dataset is represented by its own NFT contract on Filecoin EVM.
-- Registers datasets for discovery, manages API keys.
-- Manages Lighthouse token-gating and sensitive data pointers (CIDs).
-- Provides REST API endpoints for search, access, NFT status, etc.

-### 3. **Frontend Web Portal**

-- User signup/login and API key management.
-- Dataset browsing/search/registry interface.
+- Stores dataset metadata (name, description, schema, CIDs for public/private data).
-- NFT purchase/minting for dataset access (USDFC payments).
+- NFT ownership is the sole access control for private data.

-### 4. **Consumer API (MCP)**

-- REST API for dataset discovery, list, schema, and query.
-- Enforces API Key check and, for sensitive/private requests, verifies NFT holding using Lighthouse’s on-chain integration.
-- Serves as a remote plugin for LLM apps.
+### 3. **MCP Server (REST API)**

+- Reacts to NFTFactory contract to list all datasets (by reading on-chain events/metadata).
+- Allows public search/listing of datasets and schemas (no authorization required).
+- Allows querying of datasets; for private data, requires a signed message with NFT-owning EOA private key as argument.
+- No frontend, no extra backend, no database.

-### 5. **Data Storage**
+### 4. **Data Storage**

-- **Public data**: Fast-access backend database.
+- **Public data**: CSV file on IPFS/Filecoin (unencrypted), CID stored on-chain.
-- **Private data**: Per-row encrypted JSONs uploaded to Filecoin/IPFS (via Lighthouse), CIDs referenced in backend DB.
+- **Private data**: Encrypted files on IPFS/Filecoin, CIDs referenced in public CSV and stored on-chain.

 ---